waterfowl69/StarCitizenAutoPing/README.md

 # StarCitizenOldStyleScanButton.ahk
 Does what it says on the box, a single press scan button that functions like it used to.
 Once the script is running, toggle on/off with Control + Tab.
 Tab to scan.
 F9 will terminate the script.
+Alternatively, close it in the system tray.

 # StarCitizenAutoScan.ahk
 An Autohotkey script that automatically pings so your finger doesn't fall off.